DMA’s Own Error Regarding NCTracks Causing Dentists Undue Hardship?

 What about the dentists?

-Posted on July 15, 2013, in Beth Wood, Dental Medicaid Providers, Dentistry Services, DHHS, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Audits, Medicaid Billing, Medicaid Reimbursement, Medicaid Reimbursements, NCTracks, North Carolina, Office of State Auditor and tagged Aldona Wos, Beth Wood, Dentistry, Dentists, DHHS, Division of Medical Assistance, Health care provider, Medicaid, Medicaid Audits, Medicaid Checkwrite Schedule, Medicaid Dentists, Medicaid Reimbursments, NCTracks, NCTracks Billing Issues, North Carolina, Office of State Auditor.
+Posted on July 15, 2013, in Beth Wood, Dental Medicaid Providers, Dentistry Services, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Audits, Medicaid Billing, Medicaid Reimbursement, Medicaid Reimbursements, NC DHHS, NCTracks, North Carolina, Office of State Auditor and tagged Aldona Wos, Beth Wood, Dentistry, Dentists, Division of Medical Assistance, Health care provider, Medicaid, Medicaid Audits, Medicaid Checkwrite Schedule, Medicaid Dentists, Medicaid Reimbursments, NC DHHS, NCTracks, NCTracks Billing Issues, North Carolina, Office of State Auditor.
 Bookmark the permalink.
 18 Comments.